 Transfer Admissions

-Applicants who have attended college, university and/or proprietary school after graduating from high school or have received a GED/TASC, are considered transfer or advanced standing students.
-This applies whether or not you are seeking transfer credit and/or changing your program of study.
-An official transcript from each college university and/or proprietary school attended and proof of high school graduation is required of all applicants.
+Applicants who have attended college, university, or a proprietary school after graduating from high school, or who have received a GED/TASC, are classified as transfer or advanced-standing students.
+This classification applies regardless of whether you are seeking transfer credit or changing your program of study.
+All applicants are required to submit an official transcript from each institution attended, along with proof of high school graduation.

-Students transferring to York College must complete at least 40 credits at York College, with at least half of the credits in the major program taken at York College.
-For some programs, students will be required to take additional credits to complete the requirements for the baccalaureate degree.
-For the Bachelor of Arts degree at least 90 credits must be in the liberal arts.
-For the Bachelor of Science degree at least 60 liberal arts credits are required.
-For Bachelor of Music degree at least 30 liberal arts credits are required.
-An overall minimum "C" average in all college work is required for graduation from York College.
+Students transferring to York College must complete at least 40 credits at York, with at least half of the credits in their major program taken at the college.
+Some programs may require more credits for graduation.
+For a Bachelor of Arts, 90 credits must be in liberal arts; for a Bachelor of Science, at least 60 liberal arts credits are needed; and for a Bachelor of Music, at least 30 liberal arts credits are required.
+You must maintain a minimum overall GPA of "C" in all college coursework to graduate from York College.
 To apply, please visit CUNY's Website.

 Evaluation of Prior College Credits (Transfer Credits)